-Namaste…Bula Vinaka…Kia Ora…G’day everyone!
+Namaste…Bula Vinaka…Kia Ora hey everyone!
 My name is Junior Joseph, artist name Dcrae, and I am an upcoming hip-hop artist residing in Cairns QLD, Australia.
-Originally, I come from a diverse cultural background starting with my father who is a mixed parentage of Indian and Fijian and my mother being full blooded Maori, but because I was pretty much born and raised in Australia, you could say I’m Aussie born and raised.
+Originally, I come from a diverse cultural background starting with my father who is a mixed parentage of Indian and Fijian and my mother being full blooded Maori.

 when I was about 13 and that’s where I’ve lived all my teen years to the fullest.
 At the age of 15, I voluntarily left school and focused on working a full-time job to at least help provide for the household especially with my old lady being very ill and my father being absent at the time.
 To be honest, I didn’t know what I was getting myself into but I just knew we were in the depth of struggle so I just had to give up my education to help out.
 It wasn’t until early 2007 when my grandmother passed and that’s when life took its toll on me.
 As a 16-year-old, I barely knew the concept of taking on full responsibility of running a household or the role of a parent, so I found myself on the wrong side of life which led me to drugs and being influenced to becoming a young hustler.
 I’m not very proud of that part of my life but that’s basically life in the hood as they say, where no one is willing to search for their purpose in life or look beyond their everyday struggles to find the beauty in life.
 With peer pressure and having no role model at the time to look up to for guidance and support, it was easy to fall into the trap as it seemed like a normal thing a teenager like me should resort to.
 Knowing what I know now as a father of 4

 (3 out of 4 are not physically with me and I miss them dearly), I would’ve stepped up to the role and did my best.
-Even though it's been 12 years since her passing, the memory of seeing her laying in her death bed still haunts me to this day as it was an experience that no one ever wants to go through at a young age.
-She was my backbone and basically taught me how to live in this cruel world but the one thing she didn’t teach me was how to live without her.
-My biggest regret would be not being around her as much during her last days as I was a troubled teenager going through my own bullshit.
+Even though it's been 13 years since her passing, the memory of seeing her laying in her death bed still haunts me to this day as it was an experience that no one ever wants to go through at a young age.
+She was my backbone and basically taught me how to live in this world but the one thing she didn’t teach me was how to live without her.
+My biggest regret is not being around her as much during her last days as I was a troubled teenager going through my own.

 With that in mind Dcrae the Australian artist has signed a one year contract with BENTLEY RECORDS LLC,on 14 Wall St 20th Floor, New York, NY 10005, USA